Create From Nothing: How This Workshop Actually Works

 The Workshop

-In my workshop, I take people with no musical experience and lead them through a structured process that brings them into contact with their creative instinct.
+In my workshop, I take people often with no musical experience and lead them through a structured process that brings them into contact with their creative instinct.
 What is this, you may ask?
-It’s an inner voice or feeling that speaks to the conscious ego, providing ideas, intuitions, creative insights, and sparks of inspiration.
+It’s an inner feeling that provides inspiration.
+Through the workshop we learn not to interfere with it and move into states of flow.

-If this speaks to you, you can join the next session here → https://www.vincentsebastian.com/store/p/create-from-nothing
+If this speaks to you, you can join the next session by visiting the store for upcoming workshops.

 The Process

-Later, we use professional studio tools to record, overdub, and expand these ideas.
-Through working with different instruments, sounds, and textures, we begin to see that music is a structured process, built from the interaction of many small components working in harmony.
+Later, we use professional studio tools to record, overdub, arrange, and expand these ideas.
+So, while we are really working with deep music theories, you aren’t weighed down by them– the process itself is easy and fun.
+We incorporate different instruments, sounds, and textures, and learn to see that music is a structured process, built from the interaction of many small components working in harmony.

-Each person in the workshop becomes one of those components, and by the end, they feel part of something larger than themselves, as the creation from nothing becomes something tangible and unique.
-The look on participants’ faces when this happens is priceless, they realise they’ve contributed to a shared creation.
+Each person in the workshop is one of those components, and by the end, they feel part of something larger than themselves.
+Soon, we arrive at something tangible and unique.
+The look on participants’ faces when this happens is priceless, they realise they’ve contributed to a shared creation and found a place of originality within.
 It’s at that point they feel the power of music as a tool to inspire, unite, and express.

 Why it works